The LNG Plant is located 20 kilometres northwest of Port Moresby, at Caution Bay on the south coast of PNG’s Central Province.

 - Camp facilities, including accommodation and amenities, administration office, medical centre, emergency helipad and sport and recreation centre

 At the LNG Plant, we developed mitigations to minimise our impact on the environment throughout our activities.
-This included adjusting the facilities and construction methods to limit impacts on existing vegetation and to preserve the estuary of the Vaihua River and archaeological sites.
+This included adjusting our facilities and construction methods to limit impacts on existing vegetation and to preserve the estuary of the Vaihua River and archaeological sites.

 A perimeter security fence around the site establishes a land exclusion zone, meeting air quality and noise standards at the nearest villages.